-We depart from Moshi town and drive 45mins. to Marangu park gate for registration.
+We depart from Marangu village and drive 15mins. to Marangu park gate for registration.
 From there, we travel to NaroMoru, a further 68km and approximately 2 ½ hours on bad roads to the Rongai starting point (1996m).
 We begin our hike from the NaleMoru village.
 The small winding path crosses maize fields before entering pine forest, and then we climb gently through a forest.
 The trail is not steep, but is rather a gentle hike through a beautiful countryside.
 The first night’s camp is at Simba Camp (2626m).
 The camp facilities include a public toilet and a wooden table with benches, but no hut.

 Accommodation and meals: Simba Hut

 Day 03: Simba camp (2626m) – Kikelewa Camp (3679m)

 Hiking time: 6 – 7 hours •Distance: Approximately 11.8 km •Habitat: Moorlands